-The scenario associated with this hypothesis has not been developed, although the content in the dataset for the demonstrator has been embedded with rich metadata to aid linkage of data which would support this hypothesis..
+By increasing the level of formality used to model NICE content and associated metadata it is clear that other web applications and search engines can more easily identify and ‘understand’ NICE content.
+Conversations have taken place with NHS Choices (who are running a similar linked data initiative) to understand the implications of both parties publishing and integrating their content using linked data.

-To understand how NICE needs to provide its content for integration into third party systems such as decision support systems will require working with third parties.
-The team has held a couple of information sharing meetings with Manchester University to explain the aims of our project and there may be an opportunity to work with them as part of a project to explore this.
+To understand how NICE needs to provide its content for integration into third party systems such as decision support systems is more complex and will require continued working with third parties.
+The team has held several information sharing meetings with Manchester University to explain the aims of our project and there may be an opportunity to work with them as part of a project to explore this.
 Manchester have broad experience in working with companies such as Siemens to develop clinical decision support systems.
 Another opportunity is the “Encore” project led by the Universities of Birmingham and Oxford, currently seeking funding from the Health Foundation.
-This builds on the OpenClinical project which ….
+This builds on the OpenClinical project which worked on development tools and techniques for building healthcare applications.

 Observations on Hypothesis 5: The technologies available for the creation and maintenance of NICE information products embedded with rich metadata and for consumption of these products by the broader NHS system are mature enough for the adoption by NICE.

-The demonstrator has been developed in a short space of time with a small team, implying that the technologies should be considered as mature enough for some level of adoption.
+The demonstrator has been developed in a short space of time with a small team, implying that the technologies should be considered as mature enough for small scale / controlled adoption as part of a live service.

 Cost of ownership, implementation, security, fit with the technology stack and architectures have not yet been assessed and form part of the additional analysis which will need to be performed by the end of the project.